Will a dehumidifier always collect water or will there be a time when it will stop?

 To reset it, just unplug it from the power and let it stay for a few hours.
 When you plug it back in, it should be working, unless there is another problem with it.

 Other basics you should check include dirty filters.
 To access the filter, remove the bucket and then pull the filter down.
-Clean it in running water, air-dry it and return it.
+Clean it in running water, air-dry it, and return it.

-Why is dehumidifier not collecting water?
+Why is my dehumidifier not collecting water?

-Does the dehumidifier run but there is no water in the bucket?
+Does the dehumidifier run, but there is no water in the bucket?
 Something is wrong, or perhaps not!

 Or:

-Bucket needs emptying
+1. The bucket needs emptying

 The dehumidifier is not collecting water because the bucket is already full.
-If there is high humidity in the room, or if you were using a dehumidifier to dry clothes, a 30-pint or lesser capacity unit can fill up fast.
+If there is high humidity in the room, or if you are using a dehumidifier to dry clothes, a 30-pint or lesser capacity unit can fill up fast.

 You may consider using dehumidifier water for your plants, but don’t drink it!